 For more information:

-- Violence against women threatens the security of half of the population in the EU, affecting over 250 million women and girls, having life- long implications for their physical and mental health.
+- Violence against women threatens the security of half the EU’s population, affecting over 250 million women and girls, having life-long implications on their physical and mental health.

-- 50 women die every week from male domestic violence.
+- 50 women die from male domestic violence every week.

 - 75 % of women in top management positions have experienced sexual harassment at work.